Derry/Londonderry name dispute: Response to the dispute

 A suggested compromise dual naming of "Derry/Londonderry" (read "Derry stroke Londonderry") has given rise to the jocular nickname "Stroke City".
 Gerry Anderson, a local radio presenter who espoused this term, became known briefly as "Gerry/Londongerry".
 The city was made UK City of Culture for 2013; the organising committee's official logo read "Derry~Londonderry" (spoken as "Derry Londonderry"), Radio 1's Big Weekend, an annual BBC festival held in the city in 2013, adopted this name in print and for its presenters.
 The City of Culture was name sponsor of the boat Derry~Londonderry in the 2011–12 Clipper Round the World Yacht Race, and Derry and Strabane Council sponsored Derry~Londonderry~Doire in the 2013–14 and 2015–16 races.
 Northern Ireland Secretary, Theresa Villiers, used "Derry-Londonderry" in a 2012 speech in the city.

 Another attempt to mitigate the controversy is via such abbreviations a "L'derry" or "L-Derry".
 (On the other hand, the abbreviation "Londond'y" is seen as unionist.)
 Another suggested compromise is to call the city "Derry" and the county "Londonderry"; this is common among historians of early modern Ireland.

 NI Railways use "Derry/Londonderry" on the destination boards and automated announcements of any trains bound for the city, and use the truncated version of "L/Derry" on all railway tickets to Waterside station.
 Additionally, the timetables for the Belfast–Derry railway line are printed with both "Derry Line" and "Londonderry Line" covers.
 The electronic online timetables use "Londonderry" in the route name and "Derry" on the timetable detail lines.
 The online PDF version uses "Derry~Londonderry Line" on the cover and "Londonderry" on the timetable detail lines.

 The tourism agencies for the city, Northern Ireland and the island of Ireland have a mixed attitude.
 The city's tourism office calls itself Visit Derry.
 However, all the tourism agencies used the dual name "Derry-Londonderry" for the city, while the traditional county itself is referred as "Londonderry", whereas they try and use the term "North West" for the area in general.

 Among airlines that fly or have flown to City of Derry airport, the attitude is mixed.
-Low-cost carriers Irish-owned Ryanair and British-owned easyJet uses "Derry" and regional airline Loganair uses "City of Derry".
-However, the flag carrier British Airways who codeshares with Loganair, uses "Londonderry" in their search results.
+Low-cost carrier Irish-owned Ryanair use "Derry", British-owned easyJet use "Derry - Londonderry" and regional airline Loganair uses "City of Derry".